namdang2702/week-2-jquery/Week1Folder/README.md

 4. acquire the length and width of a rectangle then determine and display what the area and the perimeter of the rectangle should be.

 Your 3 applications should function similar to how the given ones do.

+For each application - write in 4 comments describing what you are doing in a way that is similar to the examples.

 Please also make sure your three applications protect against invalid entries.

 Save your work to a repository of your own and pass in a link to it when you are done.